ayaxor/Software-_supply_chain_security/README.md

 ⭐ 7.
 Summary

-Software Supply Chain Security is one of the most important areas in modern cybersecurity.
+Software supply chain security is now one of the most important pillars of modern cybersecurity.
-Protecting the chain means ensuring the code, tools, dependencies, and distribution channels are safe from manipulation.
+Protecting the chain means protecting:

+The code

+The tools

+The dependencies

+The distribution systems

-This document provides a clear, structured explanation suitable for non-technical adult learners— as required for QuietWire AI Training Program (Phase 2 — Task #1).
+This README provides a clear, structured explanation as required for QuietWire AI — Phase 2, Task #1.

 ---

-🌐 QuietWire AI — Official Website
+🌐 QuietWire Official Website

 https://quietwire.ai